nigelhorne/Geo-AnomalyDetector/README.md

     The unit to be used internally for measurement.
     Can be `M` or `K`.
-    The default is `K`,
+    The default is `K`.
-    this should have no effect on the determination of outliers.
+    This should have no effect on the determination of outliers.

 ## detect\_anomalies